GoodDay360/HyperionBox/README.md

 # HyperionBox
-Fast rapid peer-to-peer animes/movies streaming app that support watch progress and download.
+Fast animes/movies streaming app that support watch progress and download for many sources.